 MP for Bermondsey and Old Southwark

-“A party-loyal Labour MP with active parliamentary involvement who has occasionally rebelled on end-of-life legislation.”
+“A party‑loyal Labour MP with strong attendance who has occasionally rebelled on end‑of‑life legislation.”

-Neil Coyle is the Labour (Co-op) MP for Bermondsey and Old Southwark, first elected in 2015.
-He has served on several parliamentary committees, including Work and Pensions, Foreign Affairs and Arms Export Controls, reflecting a focus on welfare, security and international issues.
-He is a centre-left MP who is generally loyal to the party but has demonstrated independent voting on specific measures.
+Neil Coyle is the Labour and Co‑operative MP for Bermondsey and Old Southwark, first elected in 2015.
+He has served on a range of Commons committees, including Work and Pensions, Foreign Affairs and Arms Export Controls, reflecting ongoing involvement in welfare, international affairs and trade issues.

-He has nine declared financial interests, including donations or loans connected to his MP activities, gifts and hospitality from UK sources, miscellaneous interests, and a foreign visit.
+Declares nine financial interests, including donations or loans in support of his MP work, gifts/benefits from UK sources, miscellaneous entries, and one overseas visit.

 Generated 21 February 2026